-The number one blogging tip for businesses that are trying to improve their ranking on the major search engines is very simply: keep it natural.
+The number one blogging tip for businesses trying to improve their ranking on the major search engines is simple: keep your writing natural.

-This blogging strategy for business applies to beginners as well as those who have been in the “search engine game” for quite a while.
-So what do we mean by keeping it natural?
-Possibly the following scenario is a perfect example.
+This blogging strategy for business applies to beginners as well as those who have been in the search engine game for quite a while.

-A manufacturer has been placing blog posts on its site – part of a content marketing strategy – for more than a year.
-However, the blog has not improved the company’s rankings or added that many visitors to the site.
+A manufacturer has been placing blog posts on its site for more than a year.
+However, the blogging has not improved the company’s rankings or added that many visitors to the site.
 The company discovers that a key reason this is happening is that they have not placed enough keywords or the correct keywords into their blog postings.

-So this manufacturer puts together a team and they rewrite all the posts as fast as they can and place as many links in them to their products and outside sources as they can.
+So, this manufacturer puts together a team, and they rewrite all the posts as fast as they can and place as many links in them to their products and outside sources as they can.
 They are in a rush to get rid of the old blog posts and have made a game of it.
-The winner of the game is the person who gets the most repackaged posts on the site each day…and keeps the meaning intact.
+The winner of the game is the person who rewrites the most posts.

 Unfortunately, what this manufacturer is doing – rushing to repackage its posts in the hopes of improving search engine optimization – may have devastating results.
 It sends shockwaves out into the Internet.
-And when it does, Google, and likely Bing and Yahoo, may suspect this manufacturer is trying to play a search engine game.
-The end result could be the search engines blacklisting this site.
-Essentially this means the site no longer exists as far as they are concerned.
+Search engines suspect this manufacturer is trying to play a search engine game.
+The result could be the search engines blacklisting this site.
+Essentially, this means the site no longer exists as far as they are concerned.

 So how do we avoid getting in this search engine game trap?

 We keep it natural.
-It is fine to repackage the blog posting in order to add relevant keywords and links to them…but we do this slowly and naturally, avoiding the shockwaves.
+It is fine to repackage the blog posting to add relevant keywords and links to them…but we do this slowly and naturally, avoiding the shockwaves.

-Some healthy and safe guidelines with keywords include the following:
+Some safe blogging guidelines with keywords include the following:

-- Decide what your main keyword is for this blog post; there may be several, but one should stand out as the most relevant.
+· Decide ahead of time what your main keyword is for this blog post; there may be several, but one should stand out as the most relevant.

-- Put that most relevant keyword in your blog post’s title.
+· Put the most relevant keyword in your blog post’s title.